If you think cash stuffing is a revolutionary concept sparked by a TikTok social media trend, think again.

 This can be a useful tool for people who have problems controlling their spending — especially when credit cards, cash apps and digital wallets are involved.
 It can be a tedious process, though, and it isn’t practical for fixed bills like student loans and car insurance payments.
+It also doesn’t help you earn interest, like a high-yield savings account can.
 So most people use cash stuffing to track and control discretionary spending on things like food and entertainment, and stick to online bill pay for the essentials.

 How does cash stuffing work?